Byont-Ventures/hackathon/Backend-Challenges.md

 - The image URIs work
 - The images match the attributes
 - The numeration is correct

+**_Comment:_** (I guess there maybe some problem with the pictures, because only 0.img was showing some white square in the middle, but others were just not showing and it lead me to "504 Gateway Time-out".
+When I uploaded a new photo "img.png" it worked just fine)

+**_Comment:_** (Also for me the URL was a bit different, than the one you wrote.
+It was `https://ipfs.io/ipfs/CID/img.png`)

 ### Change token URI